 - Quiet operation from the blower fan (it’s moving air at a slow speed, after all) and from the outdoor unit

 Do you get some of these benefits with, say… a variable speed blower paired with a single-stage AC?
 Sure.
 You get a little improvement.
-But a variable speed compressor is what can really help you maximize the value of your variable speed blower.
+But a variable speed compressor is what can help you maximize the value of your variable speed blower.

 Here’s a quick cheat sheet for variable speed